vytal-io/vytal-extension/README.md

 Data spoofed with Vytal can not be detected.
 Although other extensions which spoof data can be detected. https://vytal.io allows you to compare and test these various tools.
 A red x signifies that the scanner has detected tampered data.
 A green check means that no tampering has been detected.
 Clicking on the table row of the tampered data will bring up a modal box showing the type of detected tampering.

+## Data Retrieval Methods

+### Top Window

+The top window returns the topmost window in the hierarchy of window objects.

+### Initial Load

+Data spoofing methods can have slight delays between the loading of a webpage and the data being spoofed.
+Data can be retrieved at the very start of a webpage loading before the data can be spoofed.

+### Frame

+A frame is a part of a web page which displays content independent of its container, with the ability to load content independently.
+The HTML or media elements shown in a frame may come from a different web site as the other elements of content on display.

+### Web worker

+Web Workers are a simple means for web content to run scripts in background threads.
+The worker thread can perform tasks without interfering with the user interface.
+Once created, a worker can send messages to the JavaScript code that created it by posting messages to an event handler specified by that code (and vice versa).
+Extension content scripts cannot be injected into workers

 ## Types of Tampering

 ### Failed Date.prototype.setDate.toString()